 In sum, the sum of the features and design produces a great helmet at an attractive price.
 Definitely a helmet worth checking out!

 Arguably, the EN-1077 is arguably the most common snow sport helmet standard.
-Originally created in 1996 as a British snow sport standard, EN-1077 was adopted in 2007 by the European Committee for Standardisation.
-Among other things this standard tests for impacts, resistance to penetration and durability.
+Created in 1996 as a British snow sports standard, EN-1077 was adopted in 2007 by the European Committee for Standardisation.
+Among other things this standard tests for impacts, resistance to penetration, and durability.
 The “A” class is tougher to pass than the “B” class.

 The CSPS, again, is slightly more stringent than its European sister but pertains to bike helmets.
 So like the European version, look for this standard if you want to have a double use for the helmet you buy for your child!

 You might have noticed a lot of abbreviations and acronyms when buying helmets.
 Brands like MIPS or twICEme connected to the model names, or logos on the back of the helmets have started popping up in most helmets in the industry.
 In general, these are all what is called an ingredient brand.
 A company that specializes in a specific type of helmet technology to make it the absolute best it can be.

 Let’s dig into the most common technologies you might see!

 RECCO® is a piece of tech that makes you searchable on the mountain.
 This tech has been around for a while and can help rescuers during search and rescue missions.
 The tech consists of a so-called reflector and is often integrated into equipment.
 As rescuers are looking for you, they use a special search beacon that is reflected on the tech in your equipment.
 Pretty cool if you ask us!